-First introduced in 1948, the codes are used by Companies House and other government organisations to separate the economic activities of companies into specific groups for the collection and analysis of data.
-SIC codes are also used to promote uniformity across all sectors of economic activity.
+First introduced in 1948, the codes are used by Companies House and other government organisations to separate companies’ economic activities into specific groups for data collection and analysis.

 Over the years, the codes have been updated to reflect new types of businesses or economic activity.
-The latest list of codes was revised in 2007 and published in January 2008.

-As a company director, it is up to you to choose the code that accurately describes what your company does when you first register the business at Companies House.
-This applies whether or not your company will be active from that date forward, your business is a non-trading company, or the company is to remain dormant.
+This code applies whether your company will be active from that date forward, whether it is a non-trading company, or whether it is to remain dormant.

-Does my company need a SIC code?
+Does my limited company need a SIC code?

 Where can I find the right SIC code?